brown-bird/Cookbook/Testing/Legacy/not_enough_time.md

  ---

 ### Wrap Method
-Useful when a behavior needs to occur around the same time as an existing method invocation (temporal coupling)
+Useful when a behavior needs to occur around the same time as an existing method invocation (temporal coupling).
+Behavior must occur either **before** or **after** the method that will be wrapped.

 #### Algorithm (re-name original method version):
 1. Identify a method you need to change.